Anthony-Fi/homellmcoder/README.md

 ## Features

 - 🤖 **Agentic AI Workflow** - Leverage a local LLM to generate, execute, and refine development plans.
-- 💡 **Plan-Driven Development** - The AI creates a `project_plan.md` for each project, which it follows step-by-step.
+- 💡 **Plan-Driven Development** - The AI creates a `plan.md` (high-level) and `project_plan.md` (detailed) for each project, which it follows step-by-step.
-- 🚀 **Automated Environment Setup & Command Execution** - Agents can now execute terminal commands (e.g., `pip install`, `npm install`, `composer create-project`) for environment setup, dependency installation, and project scaffolding.
+- 🚀 **Automated Environment Setup & Command Execution** - Agents can now execute terminal commands (e.g., `pip install`, `npm install`, `composer create-project`), create directories, and manage files for environment setup, dependency installation, and project scaffolding.
+- 🔒 **Strict Agent Role Enforcement** - Each agent's output is strictly filtered and enforced by the UI to ensure they adhere to their specific roles and prevent unintended actions or file modifications.
 - 💻 **Integrated Development Environment** - A seamless interface with a file navigator, tabbed code editor, and integrated terminal.
 - 💬 **Interactive LLM Chat** - Communicate with the AI to create plans, generate code, and manage your project.
 - 🔒 **Offline & Secure** - Operates entirely on your local machine, ensuring your code and data remain private.